mieky/cherish/README.md

 ## Usage

-`const myCachedFunction = cherish(myFunction);`
+`const myCachedFunction = cherish(myFunction, [ttlSeconds]);`

-Simply wrap your function with `cherish(myFunction, ttlSeconds)`, and it will return you the same result for each subsequent function call.
+Simply wrap your function with `cherish(myFunction)`, and it will return you the same result for each subsequent function call.
 You can specify how long the result is remembered by specifying a second argument (defaults to 5 minutes).

 You will always get back a `Promise`, regardless of if your wrapped function returns a Promise or an atomic value.